 Requests may or may not be received from the following:

-Competent patients .may apply for access to their own records or authhorise third-party access to their records.
+Competent patients may apply for access to their own records or authorise third-party access to their records.

 Children and Young People may also apply in the same manner as other competent patients and Dr Malik Practice will not automatically presume a child or young person has capacity under the age of 16.
 However, those aged 12 or over are expected to have the capacity to consent to medical information being disclosed.

 Parents may apply to access their child's health record so long as it is not in contradiction to the wishes of the competent child. https://www.bma.org.uk/advice/employment/ethiccs/children-and-young-people/parental-responsibility

 Individuals with a responsibility for adults who lack capacity are not automatically entitled to access the individual's health records.
 Dr.Malik Practice that the patient's capacity is judged in relation to a particular decisions being made. any considerations to nominate an authorised individual to make proxy decisions for an individual who lacks Capacity will comply with the Mental Capacity act in England and wales and the Adults with Incapacity Act Scotland.

 Next Of Kin (NOK) have no rights of access to health records.